 Every natural stone has its own pros that make the stone a right fit for your interior or exterior premises at home and office.
 Quartzite is a trendy choice among homeowners who prefer sophistication, ergonomics, and luxurious living.
-With crystalline sparkle, toughness, earth-toned hues and modish look, this stone is a top contestant for home decor.
+With crystalline sparkle, toughness, earth-toned hues and modish look, this stone from Indian quartzite supplier is a top contestant for home decor.
 For a layman, all stones are more or less the same except their colors.
 Only quartzite suppliers can make a difference between this stone and quartz.

 This stone starts its life as sandstone and changes its form inside the crust of the earth.
 Through quarrying and processing process, it is divided into slabs for countertops, floors, fireplaces, stairs, etc. Before you contact quartzite suppliers, let’s have a look at some of the assumptions that clear you why quartzite is good for you than any other stone types.

 Know soft quartzite and hard quartzite before you pay

 Quartzite manufacturers extract the stone from quarries and process it at factories.
 Quartzite is a word that is concerned with dolomites and marbles.
 If you have not purchased this stone ever, you need to differentiate between a “soft” and “hard” quartzite.
 This difference is detected with the quality factor.
 If you hear the word discounted quartzite, it means that it is “soft quartzite”.
 Remember that all the real quartzite mineral is hard with a property of 7 Mohs scale.

 Some quartzite suppliers may dupe you with dolomite (Mohs scale ~ 4) or soapstone (Mohs scale 2-3) in the name of quartzite.
 Here, the best thing you can do is to ask the seller for a lab report.